jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 ## Re-frame

 [Re-frame](https://github.com/Day8/re-frame) is a Clojurescript library for building React applications.
-While the approach presented here will work regardless of the library or framework you're using, it fits Re-frame's data oriented design particularly nicely.
+While the FSM approach will work with any library or framework it fits Re-frame's data oriented design well.
 For a proper introduction to Re-frame, check out [Eric Normand's guide]().
-We'll quickly cover the basic pieces here.
+We'll quickly cover the very basics here.

 * Application state
 * Rendering